Vizzuality/trase/README.md

     5. output files are in `doc/db/html`
 3. to update the [GH pages site](https://vizzuality.github.io/trase-api/) all the generated files from `doc/db/html` need to land in the top-level of the `gh-pages` branch.
 This is currently a manual process, easiest to have the repo checked out twice on local drive to be able to copy between branches (not great and not final.)

-## Git hooks

-This project includes a set of git hooks that you may find useful
-- Run `bundle install` when loading `Gemfile.lock` modifications from remotes
-- Receive a warning when loading `.env.sample` modifications from remotes
-- Run `Rubocop` before commiting

-To enable then, simply execute once: `bin/git/init-hooks`

 # Frontend

 The frontend application can be found inside the `frontend` folder.
 All files mentioned below can be found inside this folder,